florienzh4x/DebPack/README.md

 Compatible with system 64bit(x86_64) & 32bit(i386)
 Work for Debian Distribution like Ubuntu, Linux Mint, Backbox, Kali, Parrot, etc.

-Run this script with root access, execute, take a coffee
+Run this script with root access, execute, take a coffee.
 </pre>